-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 38, number 03 (2015).
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 38, number 03 (2015).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 Jesus informed the Pharisees that the Hebrew Scriptures were about Him (John 5:39).
 Even the Hebrew holidays such as the Day of Atonement—Yom Kippur—bear unmistakable witness to Jesus.

 Rabbi Tovia Singer tries to deny this witness.
 In responding to the question, “Why didn’t the red ribbon on the head of the Scapegoat [on Yom Kippur] turn white in 30 CE [AD]?” he reluctantly admits that:

 In Tractate Yoma 39b, the Talmud…discusses numerous remarkable phenomena that occurred in the Temple during the Yom Kippur service…There was a strip of scarlet-dyed wool tied to the head of the scapegoat which would turn white in the presence of the large crowd gathered at the Temple on the Day of Atonement.
 The Jewish people perceived this miraculous transformation as a heavenly sign that their sins were forgiven.
 The Talmud relates, however, that 40 years before the destruction of the second Temple [approximately AD 30] the scarlet colored strip of wool did not turn white.1

 Following the Crucifixion, the scarlet wool would no longer become white.
 God had put Israel on notice that He would no longer accept animal sacrifices now that the ultimate offering had been fulfilled.